• Skip to main content

 And if yes, how does running change your body?

-If you want to sculpt the body of your dreams, one of the best workouts you can do is strength training.
+If you want to sculpt the body of your dreams, strength training is one of the best workouts you can do.

 You can choose between powerlifting, bodybuilding, Olympic weightlifting, strongman training, or powerbuilding – all types of strength training can be similarly effective.